CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Methodology

-Standard CUAs typically employ an iterative \textit{perception-action loop} where the model consumes the new environment state at every turn~\citep{qin2025ui}.
-While flexible, this exposes the agent’s control flow to prompt injection via visual and textual inputs (e.g., malicious pop-ups, ads, comments).

-To secure this, we adopt the Dual-LLM architecture, separating responsibilities into two distinct components.
-We formalize this section based on CaMeL, while Fides can be considered a minor expansion of the setup, where the plan is decoded one instruction at a time.
+We adopt the Dual-LLM architecture, separating responsibilities into two distinct components.
+We formalize this section based on CaMeL, while Fides is a minor expansion where the plan is decoded one instruction at a time.
+Both CaMeL and Fides originally included security policy components to restrict dataflow; we exclude such policies, so our setup represents a worst-case Dual-LLM security baseline since we do not perform additional use-case-specific policing.
+The two components are:

-It is worth noting that both CaMeL and Fides in the original design also had security policy components, put in place to restrict the dataflow in the system.
-In our work we explicitly exclude discussion of security policies since they do not change the Dual-LLM architecture and only further increase security -- in essence our setup can be considered worst-case CaMeL and Fides performance security-wise since we do not perform additional usecase-specific policing.